Multiclass Logistic Regression component

-Use this module to create a logistic regression model that can be used to predict multiple values.
+Use this component to create a logistic regression model that can be used to predict multiple values.

-Azure Machine Learning also provides a Two-Class Logistic Regression module, which is suited for classification of binary or dichotomous variables.
+Azure Machine Learning also provides a Two-Class Logistic Regression component, which is suited for classification of binary or dichotomous variables.

 About multiclass logistic regression